hyperledger/fabric-docs-i18n/docs/source/tutorial/commercial_paper.md

 2018-11-07 14:22:11.163 UTC [chaincodeCmd] checkChaincodeCmdParams -> INFO 002 Using default escc
 2018-11-07 14:22:11.163 UTC [chaincodeCmd] checkChaincodeCmdParams -> INFO 003 Using default vscc
 ```
-This command may take a few minutes to complete.

 One of the most important parameters on `instantiate` is `-P`.
 It specifies the
 [endorsement policy](../endorsement-policies.html) for `papercontract`,